zeyneb-chiha/Deep-Learning-based-Thigh-limb-Muscle-Segmentation-for-Reproducible-Volume-Quantification/README.md

 ![Screenshot from 2021-10-27 21-26-00](https://user-images.githubusercontent.com/53334878/139141851-6be280d4-516d-4549-a6aa-4792d837be98.png)

+After model training and during the test time we activate Dropout provability around 0.1 and 0.2, here a prediction is done for x times, so at each forward pass through the trained neural network a Monte Carlo sample from the posterior distribution is generated.
+Then we compute the average prediction to have the final map and we apply the standard deviation (STD) over the x generated maps to measure the spread of the distribution and obtain the uncertainty information.
-Since IFSS-net is a method that is built using advanced deep learning methods, in this thesis: I had to study the required background, review state of the art, study in details the IFSS-net model and to introduce the uncertainty measure.
-Apart from this, data manipulation and understanding is among the most important part to make sure the success of the IFSS-net model and adaption.
-Hence, we developed a pre-processing that crop and normalize the MR volumes, separate the left and the right legs from each scan and validate if the ground truth segmentation of each participant was correct.
+We developed a pre-processing that crop and normalize the MR volumes, separate the left and the right legs from each scan and validate if the ground truth segmentation of each participant was correct.
 We validate our baseline framework over the 4 targeted muscles, we obtained a Dice Coefficient Score (DSC) value around 66%.
 The semi-supervised framework was validate just over the femoris muscles